 When a loved one returns from military service with serious injuries or illnesses, the responsibility of caregiving often falls on family members.
 Recognizing this sacrifice, the Department of Veterans Affairs offers financial support through the VA caregiver stipend application process, officially known as the Program of Comprehensive Assistance for Family Caregivers (PCAFC).
+As with many things with the VA, it can be confusing when it comes to applying for this stipend, though.
+That said, here is how to apply for the VA caregiver stipend and everything you need to know about the process.

 Understanding the VA Caregiver Stipend Program